ruler501/utm/README.md

 	while i decr {
 		...
 	}
 Means while i does not overflow subtract one then do the block.
 For increment it is while i is not all ones.
 Both flip the bits when done(incr end with all 0's decr all 1's).
-Can only be nested two deep.
+Can be nested arbitrarily deep

 ###Increment:
 	incr(i)